ryancurrah/gomodbump/README.md

 ## Description

 Go module bump will ensure your Go module repositories are using the latest dependencies.

-This is how it works...
+This is useful for organzations where they want to ensure their internal dependencies are always up to date.

+## How It Works

+Schedule `gomodbump` to run every `X` amount time in your favorite scheduler.

+**NOTE:** It is recommended to setup a special user in your SCM just for updating Go modules so you can setup specific rules for ignoring that user when they push commits and only run CI on pull requests.

 1. Gets repositories from storage (If file exists)
 2. Gets repositories from the SCM server